SohamBanerjeeRobotics/SohamBanerjeeRobotics.github.io/_projects/Deep_Reinforcement_Learning_for_Robot_Locomotion/index.md

 Traditional mobile robot navigation systems, such as SLAM-based architectures, rely on building dense obstacle maps from expensive high-resolution sensors .
 These methods are computationally intensive and slow to update dynamically .

 This project implements an end-to-end mapless motion planner for differential-drive mobile robots using continuous Deep Reinforcement Learning .
 Based on **Asynchronous Deterministic Policy Gradient (ADDPG)**, the model takes a highly compressed 14-dimensional state representation—comprising 10 sparse laser range samples, 2D relative target positions in polar coordinates, and previous velocity commands—and outputs smooth continuous linear and angular velocity commands .
 Trained entirely within a simulated environment ( Pybullet), the learned policy directly transfers to physical robotic hardware (Kobuki-based TurtleBot) without any real-world fine-tuning .
+This whole idea is taken from the paper : Virtual-to-Real Deep Reinforcement Learning: Continuous Control of Mobile Robots for Mapless Navigation by *Tai et al*
 ---

 ## State & Action Space Formulation